ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 1. Add the text content of your chapter to the corresponding file [chapter].tex, in the folder corresponding to your chapter.

-2. The header of "<chapter>.tex" should have the following as in the current template:
+2. The header of [chapter].tex should have the following as in the current template:

 ```
 	\title{Title}